adriantudor1229/adriantudor1229/README.md

 * Java & Spring Boot — To learn BE
 * TypeScript & Node.js & React - To learn more about web
 * I'm vibing with Claude

-## About Me

-* Into anime and books — I recommend Lord Of The Mysteries